 But when I’d gathered all my documents and we filed my case, it took about 4 months until I had my last interview at the American Embassy in Copenhagen.
 But it took 2 years of me gathering documents in total I think.

-Like my lawyer said: Rather take your time and do it the right way the first time, than rushing it, making mistakes and getting denied, so you have to file again.
+Like my lawyer said: Rather take your time and do it the right way the first time, than rushing it, making mistakes and getting denied, so you have to file (and pay more money) again.

 How much does a work visa cost?

-Generally, I would say count on spending about $10,0000 in total, but again, it depends on your laywer, the new USCIS laws etc. etc.
+Generally, I would say count on spending about $10,0000 in total, but again, it depends on your laywer, the new USCIS rules etc. etc.

-But for SURE get the price from your lawyer before you start the process so you don’t get surprised.
+No matter what, it’s important that you for SURE get the price from your lawyer BEFORE you start the process so you don’t get surprised.
+Avoid scammers please.

 Do I need a lawyer?